 I curse myself every day for not taking more pictures of the AirBnb.
 It was a tremendous apartment in the extremely convenient Kyoto-Shi neighborhood and was not only owned by multiple families (making it HUGE), but it was designed to emulate a traditional Japanese tea house.
 See the listing for yourself here.
 The AirBnb wasn’t ready upon arrival, so after dropping off the bags, it was time to head out and see the city.

-After a coffee (thank God) and a quick brunch nearby (see my coffee picks below), I headed to the Fushimi Inari shrine, which helped start the visit to Japan’s Imperial Capital off with a bang.
+After a coffee (thank God) and a quick brunch nearby, we headed to the Fushimi Inari shrine, which helped start the visit to Japan’s Imperial Capital off with a bang.
 Keep reading for the rest of my Kyoto itinerary:

 Fushimi Inari Shrine